-Full MIDI Implementation - The Nemesis' parameters can be controlled using MIDI via its 5-pin MIDI DIN input and through ports.
-Class compliant USB-MIDI allows the Nemesis to be used with or to sync to your DAW or other MIDI devices using MIDI clock.
+Full MIDI Implementation - The Nemesis' parameters can be accessed and controlled using MIDI via the Neuro Hub or USB.
+Class compliant USB-MIDI allows the Nemesis to work as a plug-and-play device with recording software running on Mac and Windows.
+The Nemesis can also sync to your DAW or other MIDI devices using MIDI clock.